yitzu1022/robotic_system/README.md

 - `use_sim`: select the simulator driver or the real robot driver
 - `kachaka_ip`: network endpoint for the real robot
 - `user_map_yaml`: optional YAML file whose `origin` field defines the offset and yaw between the user map and the Kachaka-native map
-- `goal_xy_tolerance`: planar tolerance used to decide when a goal is considered reached
+- `goal_xy_tolerance`: planar tolerance used to decide when a goal is considered reached, defaulting to `0.6` meters in the latest file

 Second, it configures callback concurrency: